 On February 26, 1996, Antonio R. Flores became the third president and chief executive officer of the Hispanic Association of Colleges and Universities (HACU).
-Established in December 1986 with 18 founding members, HACU is a national organization that represents more than 400 colleges and universities that collectively serve two-thirds of the more than 2.3 million Hispanic students in U.S. higher education across 32 states, the District of Columbia and Puerto Rico.
+Established in December 1986 with 18 founding members, HACU is a national organization that represents more than 500 colleges and universities that collectively serve two-thirds of the more than 3.8 million Hispanic students in U.S. higher education across 38 states, the District of Columbia and Puerto Rico.
 HACU’s international membership of leading higher education institutions is also an important HACU constituency.

 Flores is responsible for the overall leadership, executive management, public and community relations, policy formulation and advocacy, association governance affairs, advancement planning, financial and investment oversight, human resources policies, strategic planning, and programmatic accountability and reporting.
-These interrelated and complex responsibilities are carried out with the collaborative teamwork of 50 dedicated professional staff at HACU headquarters in San Antonio, TX, and offices in Washington, DC, and Sacramento, CA.
+These interrelated and complex responsibilities are carried out with the collaborative teamwork of 35 dedicated professional staff at HACU headquarters in San Antonio, TX, and offices in Washington, D.C., and Sacramento, CA.

+Flores has extensive professional experience in higher education.
+He has taught at private and public institutions, both community colleges and comprehensive research universities; has conducted research and policy studies, published and unpublished, on higher education issues; has been an administrator of campus-based and statewide programs; has done extensive advancement work at the state and national levels; and has provided public service at the local, state, national, and international levels.
 Flores is a member of numerous associations including the Washington Higher Education Secretariat, the American Educational Research Association, Independent Sector, and others concerned with the advancement of higher education.
-He is the Chairman of the Board of the ¡Adelante!
-Leadership and Scholarship Fund and past chair of the Hispanic Association on Corporate Responsibility.
+He served as chair of the Subcommittee on Student and Recent Graduate Recruitment for the Homeland Security Academic Advisory Council, and past chair of the Hispanic Association on Corporate Responsibility and of the Alliance for Equity in Higher Education.
 Flores has also served on the boards of the American Council on Education, Mexican American Cultural Center, National Hispanic Leadership Agenda and the National Commission on the Workforce of the American Hospital Association.

+He has received numerous honors for his contributions to higher education.
 In 2009, Flores was featured by Univision Network in an Orgullo Hispano capsule, honoring notable and influential Hispanics/Hispanic-Americans.
 The Educational Policy Institute honored Flores with a Lifetime Achievement Award.
 He received the Education Award from the Hispanic Organization for Public Employees in San Antonio, Texas.
 For the second year, he was listed among the Top Influential Leaders in the U.S. and Latino Community by Latino Leaders Magazine.